 Whatever you do, don't let anyone spread fertilizer pellets on or near the ground where they are, because it's also poison to them and looks edible.
-Watch for "wind drift" from sprays on a garden is the wind is blowing when you or someone does that.

 Remember that even a bug from a neighboring home could have eaten pesticides and will attract the chickens' attention.
 There's quite a bit that it could be, but if you get a good routine, watch these alerts cautiously, you should have good success.

 Don't spray any bug spray, or use mosquito repellent and then handle them.
 It's all deadly to sm. animals.
 I'm trying to get away from feed store purchases and try for organic eggs by feeding them only organic scraps, grains, sand, crushed egg shells, greens, chopped table scraps, worms as I find them, etc. If something doesn't specifically say it's organic, it isn't. also I have found that some things from another country lie about it being organic, because I can taste it inside of the food.
 Then, sometimes the seller or market will use pesticides in their store and get some on the packaging or food item.
 So, we really have to stay alert and protective to keep them alive.
 Check them daily very well.
 Observe and learn to listen to their sounds.

 I have had chickens since 1988, I will lose 1 here and there but I have never lost all,

 Did they get sick and die one at a time or did they all drop dead at once?